olguncengiz/AppointmentApp/README.md

 - Golang Syntax and Basics: https://gobyexample.com/
 - Golang Mux Templates: https://github.com/meshhq/golang-html-template-tutorial
 - Golang Mux Templates: https://meshstudio.io/blog/2017-11-06-serving-html-with-golang/

+# Problems
+Below are the problems I faced during this project:
+- Lost too much time on "protoc" tool error (Couldn't find the .exe file to compile the protocol buffer files)
+- Working with pointers and pointer syntax (* and &) after a long time (since university) is a little confusing
+- Cross-browser usage can mess the date and time since they are stored as strings

+# Future Improvements
+Due to time limitations, below improvement points are left untouched.
+But these can be considered in future releases:
+- User panel and Admin panel HTMLs are hard-coded in .go files and HTML files are generated from the code.
+Instead, the templates can be used for flexibility
+- User registration can be added
+- Appointments table is generated in .go file.
+Instead, AngularJS or similar tool can be used to generate the table
+- CSS files can be used for better user interface and flexibility

 # Lessons Learnt
 - You need to be in the same directory with "webserver.go" when executing "go run webserver.go" command if you want Gorilla MUX's server static files option